ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### R1D10: January 26, 2018 - Time spent, 1 hour

+**Today's Progress**: Worked on National Archives Alaskana Explorer.
+Read up on how to change Javascript variables with buttons.
+Started work on browse functionality.
+Experimented with ways to get "object only" retrievals to drop of search results.

+**Thoughts**: A day of progress, this was not.
+I found a fair number of stuff on the 'net about changing Javascript variables through buttons.
+But aside from my not fulling understanding the methods, they did not seem to pass the variable to my script file.
+I need that for the browse to work.
+So I decided on creating a separate html file and script file for each topic browse.
+I realize this is a clunky implementation, but it will eventually give me a working product that I can re-code when I have more expertise.

+I say "eventually" because I've run into some issues, not all of a coding nature.
+Part of the issue is that my topic keywords are not mapping well into the catalog search.
+Meaning that putting in ```q=1964 alaska earthquake``` into my API URL results in a screen full of 1960s correspondence from the Indian Arts and Crafts Board.
+While I'm sure this probably relates to the quake, a results screen that doesn't present SOME of the many National Archives photographs of quake damage isn't worth presenting.
+But there are many fields to search and I'm confident that I just need to hone my search fields and terms.

+Since I wasn't getting far with implementing browse, I thought Id give another crack at filtering my results by type of record to make the "object only" hits drop out.
+The National Archives API has a results type filter and I tried limiting to fileUnit.
+For several keyword searches this tripled my already pokey response time and so isn't practical.
+Looking over the raw JSON it seems like the problem is retrieving extracted text.
+Theoretically National Archives lets you limit fields retrived, but I haven't been successful with that.

+Tomorrow I plan to work on refining my canned subject browses some more and get that implemented.
+Then in the next few days release a "beta" of the explorer.

+**Interesting Alaskana from National Archives**
+ 1. Inquiries - Antlers, Hair, Sinew, Bones, 1939-40-41 - https://catalog.archives.gov/id/72015514

+**Links that helped me get stuff done**
+1. National Archives Catalog Search API - https://github.com/usnationalarchives/Catalog-API/blob/master/search_and_export.md

+**Link(s) to work**

 ### R1D9: January 25, 2018 - Time spent, 1 hour

 **Today's Progress**:  Worked on National Archives Alaskana Explorer.
 Page now clears out old search results before showing new search.
 Began work on browse page.
 Found a few ways how not to implement.
 Briefly researched pagination methods.